Innovation at the heart of our business

 CO-GISTICS is the first European project entirely dedicated to the deployment of cooperative intelligent transport systems (C-ITS) focused on logistics.
 CO-GISTICS services are deployed in 7 European logistic hubs; Arad (Romania), Bordeaux (France), Bilbao (Spain), Frankfurt (Germany), Thessaloniki (Greece), Trieste (Italy) and Vigo (Spain).

-CO-GISTICS partners work together to implement cooperative services on at least 315 vehicles (trucks and vans).
+CO-GISTICS partners work together to install and operate cooperative services on at least 315 vehicles (trucks and vans).

 CO-GISTICS deploys 5 services:

 - Intelligent management of truck parking and delivery areas

 - Optimization of freight transport